Last updated: May 4, 2026

 Homestead Refund (Form K-40H)

-- What it is: Kansas’s broadest homeowner refund, and often the best state option for older owners whose income is too high for SAFESR or who are not yet ready for SVR.
+- What it is: Kansas’s broadest homeowner refund.
+It often helps older owners whose income is too high for SAFESR or who are not ready for SVR.

-- Who can get it: A homeowner who owned and occupied the home all of 2025, had household income of $43,389 or less, and was born before January 1, 1970, or met the disability or dependent-child rule.
+- Who can get it: A homeowner who owned and occupied the home during 2025, was a Kansas resident all year, had household income of $43,389 or less, and was born before January 1, 1970, or met the disability or dependent-child rule.

-- How it helps: The refund is based on a state income table, with a maximum refund of $700.
+- How it helps: The refund is based on a state income table.
+The maximum refund is $700.

-- What to gather: Your 2025 property tax statement, 2025 Form 1040 or other income records, Social Security statements, and legal-authority papers if you are filing for someone else.
+- What to gather: Your 2025 property tax statement, income records, Social Security statements, and legal-authority papers if filing for someone else.

 Selective Assistance for Effective Senior Relief, or SAFESR (Form K-40PT)